Float Protocol Market Cap Tops $17.18 Million (BANK)

-Float Protocol (CURRENCY:BANK) traded flat against the U.S. dollar during the 1 day period ending at 0:00 AM E.T. on January 19th.
+Float Protocol (CURRENCY:BANK) traded flat against the U.S. dollar during the 1 day period ending at 22:00 PM E.T. on January 21st.
+During the last week, Float Protocol has traded flat against the U.S. dollar.
 One Float Protocol coin can now be purchased for $165.94 or 0.00268563 BTC on exchanges.
-During the last week, Float Protocol has traded flat against the U.S. dollar.
 Float Protocol has a total market capitalization of $17.18 million and approximately $1.33 million worth of Float Protocol was traded on exchanges in the last 24 hours.

 Here’s how other cryptocurrencies have performed during the last 24 hours: